fixm-ccb/fixm-user-manual-4.3.0-testing/docs/ats-message-to-fixm-mapping/translating-ffice-fixm-messages-to-ats-messages.md

 The initial cruising speed (field 15a) and level (field 15b) are captured in class `FlightRouteInformation`.
 Field 15b of an ATS route may contain the token VFR instead of a level.
-In that case the `cruisingLevel` attribute of `FlightRouteInformation` should be omitted.
+In that case, the `cruisingLevel` attribute of `FlightRouteInformation` should make use of the `visualFlightRules` association between `FlightLevelOrAltitudeOrVfrChoice` and `VisualFlightRulesLevel` to indicate this.

-The route is modelled as a series of route elements (class `RouteTrajectoryElement`) each consisting of a route point and the designator of the ATS route to the next point, together with associated information such as delay and changes.
+The route is modelled as a series of route elements (class `RouteTrajectoryElement`), each consisting of a route point and the designator of the ATS route to the next point, together with associated information such as delays or speed/level changes.

 Note this package also accommodates 4D trajectories.
 Hence, it is far richer in content than is required for ATS message routes.
 When mapping